 Benjamin Lay– a man of the 18th century with dwarfism, born in Britain, moved to Barbados and then the American colonies.
 He was a vocal and fierce campaigner for the abolition of the slave trade in the very early days before there was any widespread support for the idea.
 His story is revealing of the early days of the abolition movement and he is a person with disability who is part of a topic often covered in schools.
 (Abolition of slavery)

 George III’s marvellous medicine– King George III is a very famous figure.
 This slot in focuses on his ‘madness’ and what it reveals about attitudes to mental health and the treatment of it in the 18th century.
 A topic that reveals something of a little studied century and which also has a place in the medicine and health through time narrative.
 (Medicine and health through time)

 The Retreat Hospital– this York asylum opened in the later 18th century and became hugely influential across Europe and North America due to its new ideas about how best to treat people with mental illness.
 It is a key part of the story of disability, itself a part of the topic of medicine and health through time.
-(Medicine and health through time)
+Thanks to Natalie Kesterton for providing these worksheets to accompany this slot-in resource: the-retreat-hospital worksheet DIFF the-retreat-hospital worksheet (Medicine and health through time)

 WW1 Disability– the scale of the numbers of the previously fit men who were left disabled by World War One transformed attitudes towards disability.
 How could a war hero be considered inferior?
 This is part of the story of the consequences of war, the history of disability and also the story development of treatment and care in the 20th century.
 (World War One)